 Simple Mail Transfer Protocol (SMTP), Post Office Protocol (POP) or Internet Message Access Protocol (IMAP) checks can be added by clicking Monitoring>Checks and selecting either SMTP, POP or IMAP from the Check Type list of drop-down menu options.

-Monitor domain email activity on a continual basis with these checks.
+Monitor domain email servers on a continual basis with these checks.
 Email server monitoring catches downtime that affects the servers sending or receiving email.
 SMTP/POP/IMAP checks attempt to open a connection with the host using either IPv4 or IPv6.

 Uptime.com requires the following details: